agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 <!-- Amazing, he can even say things like this! -->

-### Approach 2: Direct working
+### Approach 2: Direct Working

->80,000 Hours thinks that only a small proportion of people should
+>80,000 Hours thinks that oly a small proportion of people should
 >earn to give long term.
 We think that most people should be doing
 >things like politics, policy, high-value research, for-profit and
->non-profit entrepreneurship, and direct work for highly socially
+>non-profit entrepreneurship, and DW for highly socially
 >valuable organizations - [80k-hours-career-guide](https://80000hours.org/)

 Most types of DW featured in the 80k-hours-career-guide fall under

-- Found &/or Lead or manage Effective Altruism organizations to be most impactful.
-Some inspiring profiles covered by 80k-hours in this area of direct work, are below:
+- Found &/or Lead or manage Effective-Altruism-Organizations (EAOs) to be most impactful.
+Some inspiring profiles covered by 80k-hours in this area of DW, are below:

   [Tara Macaulay](https://80000hours.org/career-guide/member-stories/tara/)([Linkedin](https://www.linkedin.com/in/tarajmacaulay/)), was (then) head of operations (now
-  CEO) in the Centre for Effective Altruism (CEA).
+  CEO) in the Center for Effective Altruism (CEA).
 Tara has always been outstanding at her work, be it with saving money for her company or rising the ranks very fast.
 She has apparently left a lasting impact in Bhutan where she worked on direct impact projects.
 She interned without pay at CEA showing great leadership skills and then rose the ranks to become the current CEO.
-She has no MBA degrees and infact only has a pharma degree but that hasn't stopped her.
+She has no MBA degrees and in fact only has a pharmacy degree but that hasn't stopped her.
 The CEA gets a lot of funding (in millions) which it directs to worthy applicants that can create large impact.